 In the new-build market, multi-family housing accounted for a whopping 70.8 per cent of all sales in January, according to the Building Industry and Land Development Association (BILD), with 886 condo apartments in low, medium, and high rise buildings sold.

 Brand new detached houses, however, only made up 30 per cent, with just 365 sold.
 However, while affordability remains an issue – the average price for a freshly-built single-family home rose 19.6 per cent to $1,299,454, compared to $714,430 for new condos – tight restrictions on supply are contributing greatly to lower sales numbers, says BILD President and CEO David Wilkes.

 “The January data continue a trend we have seen in the GTA.
 Our industry wants to meet consumer demand in terms of the mix and type of houses available, but we are constrained by government policy,” he said.
 “Affordability and the lack of supply of single-family housing remain a challenge.

-Written by Penelope Cruz.
+Written by Penelope Graham.
 This is a guest post by Zoocasa.